BuvinJT/distbuilder/docs/QtCpp.md

 In some contexts, it is desirable to rename the exe which was built by QMake, when it comes time to package and distribute it.
 This is a primitive convenience function for that purpose.
-Using the `args` object, i.e. [qmakeArgs](#qmakeArgs), passed to it to determine the old and new path, the orginal executable will simply be renamed (i.e. literally - on the file system) and the `exePath` attribute of `args` will be revised to reflect the change.
+Using the `args` object, i.e. [qmakeArgs](#qmakeArgs), passed to it to determine the old and new path, the original executable will simply be renamed (i.e. literally - on the file system) and the `exePath` attribute of `args` will be revised to reflect the change.
 This takes place within `qmakeInit`, allowing the rest of the subsequent configurations and processes to remain oblivious to this initialization task.